stephaniezou1/Acorn-Search-Engine/README.md

 ## Features

-# Login or create an account as a parent or a teacher
+Login or create an account as a parent or a teacher:

 As a parent, you can...